Beth Fowler School of Dance

 Dance summer intensive and pre- professional division, Milwaukee Ballet, North Carolina Ballet, New York City Dance Alliance Chicago, presented by Hubbard Street Dance, Complexions Contemporary Ballet with Desmond Richardson, Ballet Met, Ruth Page, Faubourg School of Ballet, Elements Contemporary Ballet, Beth Fowler School of Dance, State Street Dance, NYCDA, and Jump.

-The White Swan, Spartacus Duet, Esmeralda, Pas de Quatre, Les Sylphides, and the children’s cast in the Joffrey Nutcracker Ballet.
-Lilac Fairy in Sleeping Beauty Ballet.
+She has also performed in The White Swan, Spartacus Duet, Esmeralda, Pas de Quatre, Les Sylphides, and the children’s cast in the Joffrey Nutcracker Ballet.
 We are proud to have Lydia at the studio sharing her talent with our dancers!

 Allix Sester (A.S.)
 Ballet, Jazz, Contemporary, Leaps & Turns, Lyrical, Acrobatics, Pilates